- Diagnosing Lung Cancer

 There are two major types of lung cancer: non-small cell lung cancer (NSCLC) and small cell lung cancer (SCLC).
 NSCLC accounts for about 85 percent of lung cancers and includes:

-Surgery, radiation, chemotherapy and targeted treatments—alone or in combination—can all be used to treat lung cancer.
+Surgery, radiation, chemotherapy, targeted treatments, and immunotherapy—alone or in combination—can all be used to treat lung cancer.
 To destroy cancer cells, targeted treatments focus on specific cell mechanisms thought to be important for the growth and survival of tumor cells.
 These medications tend to cause less severe side effects than chemotherapy.

 Pathologists (doctors who identify diseases by studying cells and tissues under a microscope) and geneticists (scientists with special training in the study of genes) can give your doctor the information he or she needs to tailor a treatment that will be most effective for you.
 These specialists can determine the distinct characteristics of each lung cancer: the tumor type (NSCLC or SCLC, for example); how far it has advanced (its stage); and the mutations (gene changes) that cause or “drive” the cancer.